78th Training Division: World War I

+Immediately after arrival in France, in the first half of June 1918, the division (less artillery) detrained at Marquise and moves to the Lumbres Training Area where it was affiliated with the British 34th Division.
+From June 8-August 21, the 78th Division was under the administrative control of the II Corps.
 In France, during the summer and fall of 1918, it was the "point of the wedge" of the final offensive which knocked out Germany.
 The 78th was in three major campaigns during World War I – Meuse-Argonne, St. Mihiel, and Lorraine.
-The division was demobilized on 9 July 1919 at Camp Dix, New Jersey.
+Two soldiers of the division won the Medal of Honor.
+The division was inactivated in June 1919 and demobilized on 9 July 1919 at Camp Dix, New Jersey.